Show by Label

 I'm using LM317 regulators because they are an improvement over the typical LM7805 and LM7808 fixed voltage regulators.
 The 8Volt section for the Arduino Nano also powers the two 5V rails.
 One dedicated to the NEO and one for the logic circuits and the voltage reference.

-Both LM317's need to be mounted on the side of the enclosure vor extra cooling.
-Especially during the warm-up period of the OCXO's they get too hot otherwise.
+The LM317 for the 5V OCXO needs to be mounted -insulated-! on the side of the enclosure for extra cooling.
+Especially during the warm-up period of the OCXO's it get too hot otherwise.

 Controller Section Circuit